atcgnu/DisGen/README.md

 # DisGen
-A Perl Modue for Disease Genomes Research
+A Perl Module for Disease Genomes Research